Free life insurance quotes in minutes

 • A level death benefit means that once you’ve purchased the policy, you’re covered under the full death benefit.

-• A graded death benefit means that for a period of time — often two years — the beneficiaries will receive only a portion of the death benefit if the insured dies.
+• A graded death benefit means that for a period of time — often two years — your beneficiaries will receive only a portion of the death benefit if you die.
 After the waiting period, the full death benefit will become active.

 If you have a high-risk health condition, your options may be limited to policies with graded death benefits.
 So for example, if you buy a $10,000 final expense policy, the full $10,000 payout may only become active one to two years later.